This post may contain affiliate links. Please read my disclosure policy.

 Make studying about our Constitution fun!
 Take a little quiz and see which of the founding fathers you would be.

-Read one of the many books by Shh!
+Read one of the many books by Jean Fritz.
+My favorite is Shh!
 We’re Writing the Constitution.

 How will you celebrate Constitution Day?
 Share your resources or posts in the comments.